MicrosoftDocs/architecture-center/docs/example-scenario/serverless/serverless-multicloud.md

 ## Potential use cases

-- Deploy a collection of functional microservices in a serverless framework on multiple cloud platforms.
+- Deploy a collection of functional microservices in a serverless framework to multiple cloud platforms.
-- Write client-side applications for multiple platforms by using the same cloud-agnostic API from the Multicloud Library.
+- Write client-side applications for multiple platforms by using a cloud-agnostic API from the Serverless Multicloud Library.

 ## Architecture

 ![Multi-cloud serverless architecture](./media/multi-cloud-serverless-architecture.png)

-1. The user app can come from any source capable of logging into the cloud.
+- The user app can come from any source capable of logging into the cloud.
 In this implementation, the user logs into a gateway app that load balances requests 50-50 between the Azure and AWS clouds.
-1. Any response also routes through the API Manager gateway, which then sends the response to the requestor user app.
+- Any response also routes through the API Manager gateway, which then sends the response to the requestor user app.

 The following figure shows the processing pipeline.
 The middleware layers represent any intermediate functionality needed before reaching the handler.

 ![Multi-cloud processing pipeline](./media/multi-cloud-processing-pipeline.png)

 ### The Serverless Framework
-Serverless technology is a fundamental requirement for an approach that uses microservices.
 This solution uses the Serverless Framework, available from [Serverless, Inc](https://serverless.com/).
 The free version of the Serverless Framework includes a CLI, additional plugins, and limited monitoring services.
 The Pro edition features operational capabilities across clouds, such as enhanced monitoring and alerts.
 The framework supports Node.js and Python languages, and both AWS and Azure cloud hosts.

 To use Azure with the Serverless Framework, you need: